 the quality of the output including the accuracy of the data

-In 2016, the format of annual divorce publications changed (2014 data year onwards).
+From the 2014 data year onwards, the format of annual divorce publications changed.
 We now publish a selection of summary datasets, which provide an extensive time series for comparison.
 Alongside these, we also publish explorable datasets, which can be used to obtain more detailed statistics for a particular calendar year.
-A consultation, Understanding user requirements for marriage, divorce and civil partnership statistics given the introduction of marriages of same-sex couples, was published in October 2013.
-The response to this consultation, published in April 2014, detailed these changes.
+A consultation, Understanding user requirements for marriage, divorce and civil partnership statistics given the introduction of marriage of same-sex couples, was published in October 2013.
+The response to this consultation (PDF, 102KB), published in April 2014, detailed these changes.

 Prior to the 2014 data year, divorce statistics were published as a set of packages (more information relating to each package is available in the "metadata" tab at the front of the data tables):